Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • utility companies

-These terms should be chosen with purpose.
-If an entity does not help the post explain itself, it probably does not belong in the sheet.
+These terms help the article build a clear picture.
+If an entity does not improve understanding, it probably does not belong in the sheet.

 3. Official names and acceptable variants

-This is one of the most important parts of drafting prep.
-Every significant entity should have a preferred form.
-You may also note acceptable abbreviations or shortened forms.
+This is one of the most important parts of the process.
+Every important entity should have a preferred form.

 For example: